 Homes for Veterans ProgramHomes for Veterans Program

-Both current and former U.S. military members may qualify for this program, even if it’s not their first home purchase.
+Current and former U.S. military members may qualify for this program, even if it’s not their first home purchase.
 Most applicants will receive lower than average interest rates and down payment assistance.
 Homes for Veterans Program

-If you’re looking to buy a fixer-upper, the RemodelNY loan can provide the funds both to purchase and remodel all in one.
+If you’re looking to buy a fixer-upper, the RemodelNY loan can provide the funds to purchase and remodel all in one.